Residential Treatment Program

-Residential rehab, also called inpatient treatment, is a type of drug and alcohol program that is designed for people with serious substance abuse issues.
+Residential treatment, also called inpatient treatment, is a type of drug and alcohol program that is designed for people with serious substance abuse issues.
 In this type of program, the addicted individual lives in the treatment facility with other alcoholics and addicts and is completely submersed in the recovery program.
 This is beneficial because often times, environmental factors make it difficult for a person to get clean and sober.
 A residential rehab offers a safe, controlled environment that allows a client to completely focus on their treatment.

 Residential rehabs vary by length of stay and style of treatment.
 Short-term residential rehab is usually no more than 4 weeks, but is sometimes less than that.
 Some short-term residential rehabs offer a more intensive program that addresses both physical and mental crises, while others simply focus on addiction.
 Long-term residential rehab programs are usually 6 months or more in length.
 Some of these programs may offer more personal amenities such as apartments to make the client’s stay more comfortable over a long period of time.
 The treatment style of a residential program is typically based on the organization’s treatment methodology.
 Different methodologies are based on varying psychological and therapeutic techniques as well as religious beliefs.